dhthwy/r/README.md

 # r

 "Just the natural progression.
 If you don't get a good start then you're F'd, and EVERYONE and their dog will straight shit on you.
+Then you realize when you're old that the well is dry.
 It's just the way it is.
 Can't blame someone for being no different."

 ---